yongjunshin/ROS2_Callback_Concurrency_In_UPPAAL/README.md

-# UPPAAL Model and ROS 2 Executor Concurrency Analysis
+# ROS2_Callback_Concurrency_In_UPPAAL

-This repository contains the artifacts related to our research titled "Verifying ROS 2 Callback Concurrency Using UPPAAL Model Checker".
+This repository contains the artifacts related to our research titled "Verifying ROS 2 Callback Concurrency Using UPPAAL Model Checker" (under review).

-It includes UPPAAL model templates, an automated model generation tool, and ROS 2 Python implementations of representative callback concurrency configurations.
+It includes UPPAAL model templates, an automated model generation tool, and ROS 2 Python implementations of representative cases of callback concurrency configurations.

 ## Contact